 How much to have in each asset class

-It is sensible to hold part of your assets in low-risk investments such as Cash ISAs, and only put some of your assets into higher-risk investments if you are happy to run the risk of making a loss.
+It’s sensible to hold part of your assets in low-risk investments, such as Cash ISAs, and only put some of your assets into higher-risk investments if you’re happy to run the risk of making a loss.

 When investing it is also worth considering the term you wish to invest for as well as your general attitude to risk.
 You may also want to consider accessibility to your original investments and allow at least five years for each investment to sufficiently grow.